wonderbird/wonderbird.github.io/_posts/2022-03-23-applied-forensics-development-cycles.md

 #### Development Activity From Nov.
 2019 - Nov.
 2020

 The diagrams above indicate that there is a yearly rhythm of development lasting from November to November.
-This is emphasised in the commit history of 11/2019 to 11/2020.
+This is emphasised in the commit history from 11/2019 to 11/2020.
 In this time period the overall number of commits increased a lot.

 **No coincidence?** The changes in the development cycle happened after [Maksim